 Mr Alfred Date

-The Penguin Foundation is saddened to hear of the recent passing of Mr Alfred Date.
+The Penguin Foundation would like to specially acknowledge the late Mr Alfred Date.
 Mr Date was a wonderful contributor to the ‘Knits for Nature’ program, and provided us with many woollen jumpers to protect Phillip Island’s little penguins in the event of an oil spill.
-We feel very privileged to have played a small part in Mr Date’s celebrated and incredibly rich 110 years of life, and our thoughts are with his family at this time.
+We feel very privileged to have played a small part in Mr Date’s celebrated and incredibly rich 110 years of life.

 Mr Alfred Date holds his knitted penguin jumper, February 2013.